UYildiz12/IS_Semcat/Readme.txt

 - .mat files need to be downloaded to the Data/Nmatchstim/ directory (see instructions below)

 All figures are already generated and are included in the notebooks along with the corresponding code.
 Note that running the entire notebook may take a while due to the computationally intensive permutation analyses involved.
+Downloading .mat Files:

+1. run download_data.py file

+or

+2. Download the file from https://drive.google.com/file/d/17GhaISng0Bh6V7WNidmrz0QVqZeee89Z/view?usp=drive_link

 Extracting .mat Files:
-The .mat files are included as a zip file in the Data/ directory.
-There are two ways to extract them:

 1. Automatic extraction when running notebooks:
    - The first cell of each notebook will automatically extract the .mat files from the zip